1. illness (including psychological problems);

 f. informal care,

-g. maternity leaf for partners;
+g. maternity leave for partners;

 5. an insufficient feasible educational programme;